Identifying Retail Leasing Talent

 Data Collection

-Core Behavioral Traits Identified – Retail Leasing
+Core Behavioural Traits Identified – Retail Leasing

 STRATEGIC QUESTIONS TO CONSIDER WHEN HIRING

-As I scanned those fresh faces in the ICSC crowd, four questions came to mind that science based hiring and resource management can resolve.
+As I scanned those fresh faces in the ICSC crowd, four questions came to mind that science-based hiring and resource management can resolve.
 Elements of these questions will be addressed over the coming weeks:

 2. Conceive the efficiencies achieved if you could balance your leasing team’s effectiveness, ensuring within 86% of predictive accuracy that the leasing manager best suited for green field is attached to the development project, while the leasing manager best suited for infill leasing focuses on the existing portfolio.